Fred Willard: Legal issues

-On July 18, 2012, Willard was arrested on suspicion of engaging in a misdemeanor lewd act in an adult theater on Santa Monica Boulevard and was brought to the Los Angeles Police Department's Hollywood Station.
+On July 18, 2012, Willard was arrested on suspicion of engaging in masturbation at an adult theater on Santa Monica Boulevard and was brought to the Los Angeles Police Department's Hollywood Station.
 However, there was no proof of any misconduct and no charges were filed.
 Despite the outcomes, PBS fired Willard from Market Warriors immediately following his arrest, and Mark L. Walberg replaced him on the show.
-In an appearance on Late Night with Jimmy Fallon shortly thereafter, Willard stated that the incident was "very painful" and "very embarrassing", but that he "did nothing wrong".
+In an appearance on Late Night with Jimmy Fallon shortly thereafter, Willard stated that the incident was "very painful" and "very embarrassing," but that he "did nothing wrong."
 Willard was subsequently required to take a sex education diversion program.

 Death

 Willard died at his home in Los Angeles on May 15, 2020, at age 86, according to his daughter and his representative.
-The cause of death was subsequently reported as cardiac arrest, with coronary artery disease and myelodysplastic syndrome listed as contributing factors.
-Jamie Lee Curtis—whose husband, Christopher Guest, frequently worked with Willard—first shared news of the actor's death.

-Willard is buried in the Forest Lawn Memorial Park in Hollywood Hills.
+His cause of death was reported as cardiac arrest, with coronary artery disease and myelodysplastic syndrome as contributing factors.
+Jamie Lee Curtis and her husband Christopher Guest, who frequently worked with Willard, were the first to reveal the news of his death.
+Willard is buried at Forest Lawn Memorial Park in Hollywood Hills.